BhallaLab/almirah/docs/source/tutorial.rst

 Organizing the dataset
 ----------------------

-With the :class:`~Specification` defined, it is now possible to restructure a dataset given that we are able to retrieve the tags required to build a valid path from each target file.
+With the :class:`~specification.Specification` defined, it is now possible to restructure a dataset given that we are able to retrieve the tags required to build a valid path from each target file.
 If we are able to build a valid relative path, then it just boils down to just moving the file to that position with respect to the root directory.
 Lets us do this for our dataset.

 Required parameters to begin organizing a dataset are: